 Download form

-Training Needs Analysis
+Development Needs Analysis

-All NINE DTP students will be required to complete an annual Training Needs Analysis exercise.
+All NINE DTP students will be required to complete an annual Development Needs Analysis exercise.
 Using the vitae framework, all award-holders will be asked to identify training needs and progress against four key categories:

 • Knowledge and Intellectual Abilities